Hutts96/rock-paper-scissors/README.md

 # rock-paper-scissors
-## rock paper sscissors game for The Odin Project™
+## rock paper scissors game for The Odin Project™
 ## not very good inn'it?